-When working with us, we expect all of our business partners (e.g. contractors, temporary staff) to also comply with our standards of business conduct.
+When working with us, we expect all of our business partners to also comply with our standards of business conduct.
 We do this by asking them to sign up to a Code of Conduct for Business Partners which encourages them to introduce similar ethical principles across their businesses.